There is a single major motivation behind buying life insurance: to financially protect your family in the event of your death.

 Because those buying life insurance often want the benefit to extend to their entire immediate family, the lineage line is often used.

 This changes slightly if one of your children dies before you die.
-In this case, each still receives their 25% original payout.
+In this case, each still receives its 25% original payout.
 The additional 25% is then divided equally into three sperate parts.

 In other words, anyone named as a primary beneficiary will receive the agreed-upon (usually equal) portion of the benefit.